18F/bug-bounty/project-instructions.md

 #### Time Commitment And Billing

-Time spent on those bug bounty tasks should be Tocked as `FIXME / Bug Bounty`, but time spent on actually resolving the issues should be Tocked to the project itself.
+Time spent on those bug bounty tasks should be Tocked as `411 - TTS Acq / Customer Acq / Bug Bounty`, but time spent on actually resolving the issues should be Tocked to the project itself.
 Expect to spend on the order of 4-8 hours a week on bounty management tasks.
 If at any point you're spending more, that might indicate something is